Secret Server Performance and Sizing Guide

 Discovery Sizing Reference Table

-The table below provides approximate discovery times for Windows local account discovery across enterprise scales, assuming dual c5a.2xlarge DEs ( ≈7,500 endpoints per hour) and additional DEs for faster completion.
+The table below provides approximate discovery times for Windows Local Account discovery across enterprise scales, assuming dual c5a.2xlarge DEs (~7,500 endpoints/hour) and additional DEs for faster completion.

 Guidance: Use this table for initial sizing estimates.
-Adjust based on specific requirements (for instance, scan frequency or dependency discovery) and environmental factors, such as latency).
+Adjust based on specific requirements (for instance, scan frequency, dependency discovery) and environmental factors (for example, latency).

 - Unix Computer Scan (Account Enumeration)